 - W is the wholesale cost of electricity for that period in pence per kilowatt-hour (p/kWh);

-- 33.33 is chosen to ensure the price is capped at 35p/kWh once VAT is added.
+- 95 is chosen to ensure the price is capped at 100p/kWh once VAT is added.

 In this example…

-the Agile price is 2.2 times the wholesale price of energy and between 4.00pm and 7.00pm an additional 12 pence per kWh is included (but capped at 35 pence, come what may).
+The Agile price is 2.2 times the wholesale price of energy and between 4.00pm and 7.00pm an additional 12p / kWh is included (but capped at 100p / kWh, come what may).

 There’re a few common questions this often prompts:

-Why is there a 12p penalty at the peak period?
-Why is there a 35p cap?
+Why is there a penalty at the peak period?
+Why is there a 100p cap?
 How well does Agile reflect renewable supply?

-- Wholesale – the wholesale price of energy can vary heaps, ranging from low negative numbers (when generation is really high, and demand is low) to over 100p/kWh.
-Typically, in winter, it’ll be around 5 p/kWh overnight and 9 p/kWh at peak, in the current market conditions, it is around 22 p/kWh overnight and 36 p/kWh at peak.
+- Wholesale – the wholesale price of energy can vary heaps, ranging from low negative numbers (when generation is really high, and demand is low) to over 200 p/kWh.
+Before the energy crisis, it was around 5 p/kWh overnight and 9 p/kWh at peak, in the current market conditions, it is around 22 p/kWh overnight and 36 p/kWh at peak.

-- Transmission costs (TNUoS) – this depends on your region but can range from 2p/kWh to 7p/kWh and is only applicable for usage in peak periods (4-7pm).
+- Transmission costs (TNUoS) – this depends on your region but can range from 4p/kWh to 9p/kWh and is only applicable for usage in peak periods (4-7pm).
 It’s more expensive in the South, generally, because of the North-to-South transmission direction (i.e. there’s more energy generation in the North and demand in the South).

-- Balancing costs (BSUoS) – typically around 0.2p/kWh and is quite volatile.
-More expensive at night when the sparsity of demand and generation on the grid means more balancing actions are required (this is probably a gross simplification for anyone who’s worked in the National Grid control room)
+- Balancing costs (BSUoS) – typically around 1 p/kWh and is quite volatile.
+More expensive at night when the scarcity of demand and generation on the grid means more balancing actions are required (this is probably a gross simplification for anyone who’s worked in the National Grid control room).

-- Capacity Market – currently this cost is under legal review but can work out at around 5-10p/kWh for winter peak usage (4-7pm weekdays between Nov and Feb)
+- Capacity Market – can work out at around 5-10p/kWh for winter peak usage (4-7pm weekdays between Nov and Feb) and varies by region.

-- Renewable Obligations – flat fee of around 2 p/kWh
+- Renewable Obligations – flat fee of around 2.6 p/kWh.

-- Feed-in Tariff – flat fee of around 0.5 p/kWh
+- Feed-in Tariff – flat fee of less than 1 p/kWh.

-To revisit the question – why is there a 12p penalty at the peak 4-7pm period?
+To revisit the question – why is there a penalty at the peak 4-7pm period?

 If you add up the peak costs outlined above that we have to pay (TNUoS, DUoS, and Capacity market) it’s actually higher than 12 pence.
 Although in part this is compensated for by the 2.20 multiplier.
 The challenge for us is deciding that multiplication factor for the whole day and the additive element to cover the peak period extra costs we have to pay.

-Why is Agile’s unit rate capped at 35p / kWh?
+Why is Agile’s unit rate capped at 100p / kWh?

-Most flat rate tariffs (fair ones, anyway) don’t sit higher than 18p/kWh, so a 35p cap may sound high in comparison.
-BUT: our wholesale costs can exceed 100p /kWh in peak periods.
+The Ofgem price cap for standard variable tariffs is currently at 52p /kWh, so a 100p cap may sound high in comparison.
+BUT: our wholesale costs can exceed 200p / kWh in peak periods.
 If we exposed the full peak wholesale cost in Agile’s pricing, the peak rates would get totally extortionate for a domestic customer.

 A completely flat rate tariff aims to average out the whole day variability of all the different charges, but with Agile we can’t do that.
-To avoid issues we set a cap at 35 pence.
+To avoid issues we set a cap at 100p / kWh.

 What else could we have factored in?